zlyfer/TTTDiscordZL/README.md

 Connect a Garry's Mod Server with a Discord Server!
 ## Info
 ### What it Does
+When you die in Garry's Mod Trouble in Terrorist Town, you normally are not allowed to speak anymore.
+You will be muted automatically in game and can't talk anymore until you respawn.
+Since some people use Discord as an alternative voice chat with higher quality the in game voice chat is less in use.
+In Discord you have to mute yourself or be silent "manually" to avoid disturbance.
+TTTDiscordZL is a setup that connects your Garry's Mod server and your Discord server to automatically mute players who die and unmute them when they get revived or respawn.
 ### How it Works
+Basically there are three components that work together to make the magic happen:
+ - The Garry's Mod server script
+ - The webpage & database
+ - The Discord bot
+And this is how they work together:
+ 1. When someone dies or respawns in game the server script will send a request to my (or your) webpage including the info which player to target and whether to mute or unmute them.
+ 2. The webpage will edit the specific table corresponding to your Discord server which was created by the Discord bot.
+ 3. The Discord bot will periodically check if a player has to be muted or unmuted by observing the database.
 ### Your Options
 Whether you want a quick setup using my service or want to setup everything by yourself you have two options:
 #### 1. Simple Way